msprev/panzer/README.md

 For fields that pertain to scripts/filters, overriding is *additive*; for other fields, it is *non-additive*:

--   For `metadata` and `template`, if one style overrides another (say, a parent and child set `numbersections` to different values), then inheritance is non-additive, and only one (the child) wins.
+-   For `metadata`, `template`, and `commandline`, if one style overrides another (say, a parent and child set `numbersections` to different values), then inheritance is non-additive, and only one (the child) wins.

 -   For `preflight`, `filter`, `postflight` and `cleanup` if one style overrides another, then the 'winner' adds its items after those of the 'loser'.
 For example, if the parent adds to `postflight` an item `-run: latexmk.py`, and the child adds `- run: printlog.py`, then `printlog.py` will be run after `latexmk.py`